barryclark/jekyll-now/lab/GraalVM.md

 ## Exercise - Using GraalVM to create native Serverless Java function

-As mentionned in the previous exercice, reducing the size of the function container image is key.
+As mentioned in the previous exercise, reducing the size of the function container image is key.

-In adidtion to JPMS, we can also use [GraalVM](https://www.graalvm.org), an open-source high performance virtual machine developed by Oracle Labs, to further reduce the size of function container image.
+In addition to JPMS, we can also use [GraalVM](https://www.graalvm.org), an open-source high-performance virtual machine developed by Oracle Labs, to further reduce the size of a function container image.

-GraalVM is offers many features, in this exercice we will solely focus on GraalVM `native-image`feature.
+GraalVM offers many features, in this exercise, we will solely focus on GraalVM `native-image` feature.
-`native-image` is an AOT

 `native-image` is an AOT (Ahead-of-Time) compiler that will [compile Java code into a native binary executable](https://www.graalvm.org/docs/reference-manual/aot-compilation/) that will run on a given target host.